StanimirMihaylovAngelov/Advanced_BIM/A4/README.md

 ### IFCopenshell

 There are different methods of installation, depending on your situation.
 If you are following this guide and using Spyder and BIMvision, you should choose the Pre-built packages.
-1. Start by downloading IfcOpenShell (newest version) here: Installation - IfcOpenShell 0.7.0 documentation (blenderbim.org)
+1. Start by downloading IfcOpenShell (newest version) [here](https://blenderbim.org/docs-python/ifcopenshell-python/installation.html#pypi)
     1. Choose the Pre-built package suitable for your computer’s operating system.
 2. Follow the installation guide for Pre-built package (step 1-3)